 Anne Lamott, Bird by Bird, pg.
 77 ↩

-A few years ago, my friend Isaac suggested that I one day publish a book titled The Cherkewski View.
+A few years ago, my friend Teagan suggested that I one day publish a book titled The Cherkewski View.
 I don’t foresee any books in my immediate future, but the title’s stuck with me—it may be slightly pretentious, but it’s also honest enough to suit what I’m trying to accomplish here.
-Thanks for the name, Isaac—you may have meant it as a joke, but it’s one I took seriously! ↩
+Thanks for the name, Teagan—you may have meant it as a joke, but it’s one I took seriously! ↩

 Marcus Aurelius, Meditations, pg.
 114 (Hays Translation, 8.61) ↩